Skip to main content

 Master's Degree in Mathematics Jobs

-Median annual salary for mathematicians and statisticians
+Median annual salary for mathematicians and statisticians, 2023

 U.S. Bureau of Labor Statistics

-Anticipated job growth for mathematicians and statisticians
+Projected job outlook for mathematicians and statisticians through 2032

 U.S. Bureau of Labor Statistics

-A master's degree in mathematics opens the door to a variety of challenging and interesting careers.
+A master's degree in Mathematics opens the door to a variety of challenging and interesting careers.
 Your M.S. provides you with some of today's most highly prized skills, including problem solving, logic and abstract thought.

 Program graduates have gone on to Ph.D. programs and to high-level jobs in industry and in the public sector.
 In some cases, a graduate degree automatically puts you into a higher salary bracket.